Learn how to install your standard Code Signing certificate

-After purchasing a standard code signing certificate, DigiCert validates your information and sends you an email that contains a link to install your code signing certificate.
+After DigiCert validates the information in your order, we send you an email that contains a link to install your Code Signing (CS) certificate.

 *Sun Java Note: If your certificate was keyed for the Sun Java Platform, your code signing certificate installation process is different than the one described on this page.
-Please see Java Code Signing Certificate Set Up and Usage Guide.
+See Java Code Signing Certificate Set Up and Usage Guide.

 Subject: Create Your DigiCert Code Signing Certificate (Order #)